#

 Unsuspension:

-- Automatic: When purging catches up and oldest message age falls below threshold
+- Automatic: When purging catches up and oldest message age falls below the threshold

 - Manual: Operators can control timing, especially important during volatile markets